 Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the chief operating decision maker, or decision-making group, in making decisions regarding resource allocation and assessing performance.
 To date, the Company has viewed its operations and manages its business as principally one operating segment, which is developing and commercializing therapeutics for cancer and obesity.
-As of December 31, 2023, all of the Company's assets were located in the U.S., except for approximately \$3,772,000 of cash and cash equivalents and \$1,192,000 of prepaid expenses and other assets which were held outside of the U.S., principally in its subsidiary in the United Kingdom.
-As of December 31, 2022, all of the Company's assets were located in the U.S., except for approximately \$2,805,000 of cash and cash equivalents and \$136,000 of prepaid expenses and other assets which were held outside of the U.S., principally in its subsidiary in the United Kingdom.
+As of December 31, 2023, all of the Company's assets were located in the U.S., except for approximately \$3,772,000 of cash and cash equivalents and \$1,192,000 of prepaid expenses and other assets which were held outside of the U.S., except for approximately \$2,805,000 of cash and cash equivalents and \$136,000 of prepaid expenses and other assets which were held outside of the U.S., principally in its subsidiary in the United Kingdom.